 The Technology and Operations Committee meets at least quarterly to oversee the Company's technology and operations strategy, significant investments in support of such strategy, and risks arising from technology and operations, including information security, fraud, vendor, data protection and privacy, business continuity and resilience and cybersecurity risks.
 This includes working with management to determine and assess the Company's philosophy and strategy towards technology and operations.
-Management is responsible for the day-to-day management of technology and operations under the direction of the Chief Operating Officer, Chief Information Officer, Chief Technology Officer and the IT department.
-Management and the COO, CIO and CTO report regularly to the Technology and Operations Committee on current and emerging strategies and trends and the Company's approach to technology and operations.
-The members of the Technology and Operations Committee during the 2021 fiscal year were: Annabelle Bexiga (Chairman), Diane Cooper and Steven Kass.
-The Technology and Operations Committee was formed in May 2021 and met one time during the 2021 fiscal year.
+Management is responsible for the day-to-day management of technology and operations under the direction of the Chief Operating Officer, Chief Information Officer, Chief Technology and Operations under the direction of the Chief Operating of the Company's approach to technology and operations.
+The members of the Technology and Operations Committee during the 2021 fiscal year.